tomasguillen/picklejar/README.md

   See the License for the specific language governing permissions and limitations under the License.

+### Feel free to contact me
+Send an email to tomguillen at zoho dot com, if you find a bug or have any comments or ideas you would like to see added to the library.
+Any code contribution will be welcomed and considered.

 # C++ PickleJar
 Save and Load Objects and Vectors and Arrays from/to files, ifstreams or byte buffers; a simple versioning system prevents you from making common mistakes, and it allows you to update the objects stored after the fact.

 ## The Ultimate Goal Of This Library
-Ideally I wish I could tell you, you could just call ```picklejar::pickle\_write\_or\_read(any\_kind\_of\_object);``` and it would do the right thing.
+In an ideal world, you could just call ```picklejar::pickle\_write\_or\_read(any\_kind\_of\_object);``` and it would do the right thing.
 Unfortunately, c++20 doesn't have a way to reflect on the value member types of a class, so I can't loop through each member and use the right API call in the right circumstance.
 Maybe reflection will appear in c++23, but until then you will have to use one of the two APIs I've provided below.

 ## Two APIs:
 * One for deep copying/reading with versioning and byte size redundancy